Omycron83/Notes/Temp/Vorschrieb.md

 - Social media also used constructively, e.g. to publish the following:

 ![[Pasted image 20240602171111.png]]
-Publishing Place: Twitter C artoonist: @cartoonmovement
+Publishing Place: Twitter Cartoonist: @cartoonmovement

 - greenwashing in politics